 Mixed avenues are designed with a diverse range of tree species that are complementary in size, form and scale and as such the avenue is still unified.
 A mixed avenue will be far more robust and reliable and better equipped to face the ecological and climatological realities of today`s world.

-A very successful mixed avenue that Hillier supplied was at the Queen Elizabeth Olympic Park, this was designed by LDA Design in collaboration with Hargreaves Associates.
-Another more recent example of a mixed tree avenue was Sauchiehall Street for Glasgow City Council.
+A very successful mixed avenue that Hillier supplied was at the Queen Elizabeth Olympic Park.
+LDA Design collaborated with Hargreaves Associates to design this.

-Pilot Avenues Project in Glasgow City Centre
+Pilot Avenue: Project in Glasgow City Centre

-In 2018, we supported the first project within a £115 million‘Avenues’ transformation programme by Glasgow City Council for the development of Sauchiehall Avenue.
-This runs from the west of the city into the centre and, prior to the programme was a dominantly traffic-filled area.
+In 2018, we supported the first project within a £115 million‘ Avenues’ transformation programme by Glasgow City Council for the development of Sauchiehall Avenue.
+The route extends from the west of the city into the centre.
+Traffic predominantly filled it before the program.

 The pilot area, Sauchiehall Avenue, had never had trees planted down it before.
 The brief to Hillier, from Glasgow City Council and landscape contractor idverde, was for trees that would clearly mark out the new cycle route, as well as bringing great benefits to the appearance and environment of the avenue.